GuanceCloud/datakit/internal/export/doc/en/inputs/container-log.md

 lrwxrwxrwx 1 root root   20 Oct  8 10:06 pods -> /mnt/container_logs/
 ```

-To enable Datakit to collect the log file, `/mnt/container_logs` hostPath needs to be mounted.
-For example, the following can be added to `datakit.yaml`:
+To enable DataKit to collect the log file, */mnt/container_logs* `hostPath` needs to be mounted.
+For example, the following can be added to *datakit.yaml*:

 ``` yaml
 # .. omitted..